 Many consider Friday the 13th to be an unlucky date, perhaps without really even knowing why.
-Viewed through another lens, Friday the 13th can be seen as a sacred date of honoring the Divine Feminine rising on Earth and within us all.
+Viewed through another lens, Friday the 13th can be seen as a lucky and sacred date of honoring the Divine Feminine rising on Earth and within us all.

 I sense and feel there is a powerful opportunity available here and now, to reclaim Friday the 13th as time to honor the Divine Feminine – Divine Mother God.
 A time to experience Aliveness, Oneness, Unity, Love with the One Stream that is Divine Mother God Consciousness Shakti and Light.